Medical Cannabis Education

-Stand Out as an Expert in the Medical Cannabis Field with a medical cannabis certificate or master's degree from an accredited institution!
+Stand Out as an Expert in the Field with a medical cannabis certificate from an accredited institution!

 State cannabis reform and impending federal decriminalization are creating a demand surge for qualified cannabis healthcare professionals.
-Pacific College’s medical cannabis programs provide an opportunity for healthcare professionals to bridge the gap between the constantly evolving cannabis industry and the growing science behind cannabis medicine.
+Our medical cannabis program provides an opportunity for healthcare professionals to bridge the gap between the constantly evolving cannabis industry and the growing science behind cannabis medicine.

-10 Reasons to Pursue Your Medical Cannabis Certificate or Master’s Degree at Pacific College
+8 Reasons to Pursue Your Medical Cannabis Certificate at Pacific College

-The Pacific College of Health and Science’s (PCHS) medical cannabis certificate and master’s programs prepare you to thrive in the cannabis industry as healthcare providers, advocates, educators, coaches, or entrepreneurs.
+The Pacific College of Health and Science’s (PCHS) medical cannabis certificate prepares you to thrive in the cannabis industry as a healthcare provider, advocate, educator, coach, or entrepreneur.

-The programs are 100% online and specifically built for busy professionals like you.
+The program is 100% online and specifically built for busy professionals like you.

-As a leader in alternative and complementary medicine education since 1986, PCHS, formerly known as Pacific College of Oriental Medicine or “PCOM”, has a long history of emphasizing herbology, holism, and overall patient wellness.
+As a leader in alternative and integrative medicine education since 1986, PCHS has a long history of emphasizing herbology, holism, and overall patient wellness.

-Pacific College’s Medical Cannabis Programs provide an opportunity for healthcare professionals to bridge the gap between the constantly evolving cannabis industry, and the growing science behind cannabis medicine.
+Pacific College’s medical cannabis certificate provides an opportunity for healthcare professionals to bridge the gap between the constantly evolving cannabis industry, and the growing science behind cannabis medicine.

-PCHS is a proud sponsor of the American Cannabis Nurse Association (ACNA)
+PCHS is a proud sponsor of the American Cannabis Nurses Association (ACNA).

-PCHS is accredited by the prestigious Western Association of Schools and Colleges’ Senior College and University Commission (WASC’s WSCUC), which also counts Stanford, the University of California (UC) and many more as its member institutions.
+PCHS is accredited by the prestigious Western Association of Schools and Colleges’ Senior College and University Commission (WSCUC), which also counts Stanford, the University of California (UC) and many more as its member institutions.

 PCHS’s deeply knowledgeable faculty follow the integrative healthcare approach.
 They are trained in the pharmacology of herbs and in the incorporation of medicinal herbs into a patient’s allopathic medical diagnoses.